 Funding: Federal funds Respite Services are planned temporary services provided for a period of time ranging from a few hours within a 24-hour period, to an overnight or weekend stay.
 Ideally, respite services may be provided in-home or out-of-home by trained respite workers or counselors, as community-based residential or nonresidential services.
 Mississippi Families As Allies for Children's Mental Health, Inc. (MS FAA) provides respite services and is the administrator for training for respite program.
-By mid-FY 2009, Mississippi Families As Allies for Children's Mental Health, Inc. had provided training to 20 additional respite providers and reported serving 174 youth.
-Harden House had provided respite training to 19 additional respite providers and reported serving 48 youth.
-MS FAA is projecting training 55 more providers in FY 2010.
+In FY 2009, Mississippi Families As Allies for Children's Mental Health, Inc. had provided training to 43 respite providers and reported serving 140 youth.
+MS FAA reported 62 respite providers statewide.
+Harden House had provided respite training to 66 respite providers and reported serving 272youth.
+Harden House reported 177 respite providers available statewide.
+By March 2010, MS FAA provided training to 43 respite providers (20 of which were new) and reported serving 80 youth.
+Of the 43 respite providers, MS FAA reported 26 providers available statewide.
+DMH also continued to provide funding to Harden House for respite.
+Harden House provided training to 193 providers (16 of which were new) and reported serving 121 youth as of March 30, 2010.
+Harden House reported 193 respite providers statewide.
 Goal: To develop the respite services component of the Ideal System Model for children with serious emotional disturbance.

 Objective: To continue to make available funding for respite service capabilities.
 Population: Children with serious emotional disturbance Criterion: Comprehensive, community-based mental health system.

-Brief Name: Respite program funded

-Indicator: Continuation of funding from DMH to support the implementation of respite
+Brief Name: Respite program funded Indicator: Continuation of funding from DMH to support the implementation of respite services.

-services.